ssyrota/university/MachineLearing(mag1)/syllabus.typ

 Cross validation - method, which on small dataset find conceptual ML model that possibly solves task.
 TODO

+== Underfitting and overfitting

+/ Underfitting: model performs poorly
+Causes: Model is too weak
+How to beat: Make model more complex

+/ Overfitting: model performs well on training data, but not in evaluation
+Causes: To complex model, too few data
+How to beat: Simplify model, add data

+Problem is: Bias vs variance tradeoff.

+/ Regulaization: technique of discouraging learning a more complex or flexible model, so as to avoid the risk of overfitting.

+//  bias reduces, but variance increases.?

 = Lib
 - https://www.statlect.com/